Flossenbürg concentration camp: Flossenbürg Trial

 Investigation of Nazi war criminals at Flossenbürg began on 6 May 1945, when the United States Army appointed eleven investigators.
 SS- Hauptsturmführer Friedrich Becker, the head of the labor department at Flossenbürg, had signed most of the transport lists and was considered the most important perpetrator by the American prosecutors; Koegel had committed suicide by hanging shortly after being captured by the Americans in 1946.
 After a year of pretrial investigation, the United States charged Becker and fifty other defendants on 14 May 1946.
-The defendants, who were tried before a United States military court at Dachau between 12 June 1946 and 22 January 1947, all pled not guilty.
+The defendants, who were tried before a United States military court at Dachau between 12 June 1946 and 22 January 1947, all pleaded not guilty.
 Thirty-three of the defendants were low-ranking SS members, sixteen were former prisoner functionaries, and two were civilians.
 Charges against seven were dropped and five were found not guilty.
 Of the remainder of the defendants, fifteen received death sentences, eleven life sentences, and the remainder jail terms of varying length.

 After the trial, two of the prosecution witnesses were tried for perjury following a petition by the nephew of a defendant.
 One was convicted and the other acquitted, leading to judicial review of the charges against the defendants, but a War Crimes Board of Review found that the perjury had not affected the outcome of the trial.
 Two of the defendants who had received death sentences had their sentences reduced on appeal.
 The remaining death sentences were carried out on 3 and 15 October 1947 or 1948.
 Between December 1950 and December 1951, the remaining twenty-six prisoners had their sentences reviewed.
 Most were commuted to time served or a shorter term.
 The last prisoner was paroled in 1957 and had his sentence remitted on 11 June 1958.